Vertical Federated Learning: Concepts, Advances and Challenges: Vertical Federated Learning framework

 In this section, we describe a general training protocol for VFL, which consists of two steps: $1)$ Entity Alignment; $2)$Privacy-preserving training.
 See Figure \ref{fig:VFL_system}.

-\textbf{Entity Alignment.} The very first step for a VFL system to start a collaborative training process is to align the data used for the training.
+{\textbf{Privacy-Preserving Entity Alignment.}} The very first step for a VFL system to start a collaborative training process is to align the data used for the training.
 This process can be referred to as entity alignment, which adopts private set intersection techniques to find the common sample IDs without revealing unaligned dataset.
-We discuss these techniques in Sec. \ref{privacy}.
+We discuss these techniques in Sec. \ref{privacy}. {Whereas conventional VFL frameworks mostly consider entity alignment with exact IDs, recent studies \cite{NEURIPS2022_fuzzy_align} also demonstrated a coupled design for fuzzy identifiers to enable one-to-many alignment, which could be an interesting future direction of VFL.}

-\textbf{Privacy-preserving training} After the alignment, participating parties can start training the VFL model using the aligned samples.
-The most common training protocol is using gradient descent \cite{Li2007PPGD}, which requires parties to transmit local model outputs and corresponding gradients instead of local data.
+{\textbf{Privacy-Preserving Training by Exchanging Intermediate Results.}} After the alignment, participating parties can start training the VFL model using the aligned samples.
+The most common training protocol is using gradient descent \cite{Li2007PPGD}, which requires parties to transmit local model outputs and corresponding gradients, {together termed intermediate results,} instead of local data.
 Algorithm \ref{alg:first_order_VFL_he} describes a general VFL training procedure based on neural networks using stochastic gradient descent (SGD).
 Specifically, each party $k$ computes its local model output $H_{k} = \mathcal{G}_i(\mathbf{x}_{k},\theta_k)$ on a mini-batch of samples $\mathbf{x}$ and sends $H_{k}$ to the active party.
 With all the $\{H_{k}\}_{k=1}^K$, the active party computes the training loss following Eq. (\ref{eq:problem}).
 Then, the active party computes the gradients $\frac{\partial \ell}{\partial \psi_K}$ of its global module and updates its global module using $\frac{\partial \ell}{\partial \psi_K}$.
 Next, the active party computes the gradients $\frac{\partial \ell}{\partial H_{k}}$ for each party and transmits them back.
 Finally, each party $k$ computes the gradient of its local model $\theta_k$ as follows:

 and updates its local model.
 This procedure iterates until convergence.